philanderson888/course-notes/Cyber/Cyber/glossary.md

 ## Aircrack-ng

-wireless APT Advanced Persistent Threat : stronghold from which bad guys launch other software ArcSight by HP : security suite SIEM = general term = Security Info and Event Mgt.
-COLLECT AND ANALYSE DATA Syslog = COLLECT DATA ONLY Autopsy = front end for Sleuth : disk imaging and file analysis
+wireless APT Advanced Persistent Threat : stronghold from which bad guys launch other software

+### ArcSight SIEM

+by HP

+### SIEM Security Info and Event Mgt

+COLLECT AND ANALYSE DATA

+### Syslog

+COLLECT DATA ONLY

+### Autopsy

+front end for Sleuth : disk imaging and file analysis

 ## Beaconing